shancarter/ucb-dataviz-fall-2013/classes/kobayashi-maru/index.md

 - Sketch **on paper** what you want to build with your new knowledge.

 ###5:30pm###
-- Call Shavin to approve your sketch
+- Get Shavin approval of your sketch before you continue.

 - Decide who's doing what.
 Here’s one idea for roles but feel free to do whatever you want:
     1. Research and write the text